ibm-cloud-docs/vpc/file_storage_vpc_about.md

 Customers who manage multiple accounts sometimes find that some of their accounts need to access and work with the same data.
 Administrators with the correct authorizations can share an NFS file system across accounts, so the data that their applications depend on is available across the different systems within the company.
 Customer can also share their {{site.data.keyword.filestorage_vpc_short}} shares with the [IBM watsonx](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=wx){: external} service.

 Cross-account [service-to-service authorization](/docs/vpc?topic=vpc-file-s2s-auth) is used to establish trust between share owner and accessor accounts.
 After the authorization is set in place, the share owner account can see the IDs of the accounts that can mount the shared file share.
 The accessor account can see the shared NFS shares in their resources list along with the share's owner information.
 The accessor account can't edit the properties of the origin share.
 Nor can they delete the origin share, but they can mount them in their own VPCs.
-Accessor accounts can use all the data of the share including the snapshots that might be present.
+Accessor accounts can use all the data of the share, which includes the snapshots that might be present.

 The share owner has the right to enforce the use of encryption in transit when the accessor account accesses the file share data.
 The share owner can set the allowed transit encryption modes to allow either `user_managed` or `none`, or both.
 When the `allowed transit encryption modes` of the origin share is set to `user_managed`, the share accessor accounts must create all their mount targets with `user_managed` transit encryption.
 All mount targets that are created for one file share must have the same transit encryption mode.